librewolf-community/browser-macos/build_guide.md

 cd macos
 ```

+Entering `./build.sh` will give us a visual output with a list of all the available options in the script.
-After this to build enter:
+To build enter:
 ```
 ./build.sh full
 ```
 This will take a while, so bring back the coffee and the book from the Xcode section.
-Once the process finishes we will find in the `Appilcations` directory `LibreWolf.app`, and a .zip of the app itself in `~/Downloads`.

 The `full` option of the script file will perform the following tasks in order:
 ```